Walmart launches order-by-text service to challenge Amazon Prime

 BENTONVILLE, Ark.
-(Reuters) - Walmart Inc (WMT.N) is starting a new same-day delivery service where customers can place orders using a text message, another step in its effort to scale up its e-commerce offerings and compete with rival Amazon.com Inc (AMZN.O).
+(Reuters) - Walmart Inc is starting a new same-day delivery service where customers can place orders using a text message, another step in its effort to scale up its e-commerce offerings and compete with rival Amazon.com Inc.

 The service, called Jetblack, allows shoppers to order items from Walmart.com and even websites of rival retailers.
 It is a part of Walmart’s internal start-up incubator, Store No. 8.